AdguardTeam/ContentBlocker/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for AdGuard for Android
+about: Suggest an idea for AdGuard Content Blocker
 ---

 ### Prerequisites